I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 The cat was also rumored to have been seen around the time of the devastating stock market crash of 1929 and again to herald 1987's Black Monday.
-If disaster is on the horizon, the phantom feline is always the first to know; or so it seems.
+If a disaster is on the horizon, the phantom feline is always the first to know; or so it seems.

-Many have tried, and failed, to capture the furry interloper.
+Many have tried and failed, to capture the furry interloper.
 Those who managed to get close enough to make a grab for the cat claimed that it vanished into thin air as soon as it felt threatened.

 According to lore, a guard who faced off with the menacing feline in the late 1800s suffered a heart attack and died on the spot.
-That unfortunate event led some to conclude that perhaps the cat made itself scarce not for its own protection, but for that of whomever may cross its path.
+That unfortunate event led some to conclude that perhaps the cat made itself scarce not for its own protection, but for that of whoever may cross its path.

 Back in the day, a citizen militia was recruited to act as night watchmen.
 It was during this period that stories began to circulate of encounters with a cat that grew ten times its normal size when provoked.
 Since the men were known to consume alcohol while on duty, their accounts were taken with a grain of salt.